Bachelor in Environmental Studies

 The BES program introduces students to the relationships between the exploitation of the natural world and justice issues.
 Aware of the growing interdependencies of human and natural life in a globalized world, the Faculty of Environmental Studies believes that non-Western and Indigenous perspectives are essential to a fruitful discussion of environmental issues.
 To that end, Faculty members strive to include a broad range of perspectives in their course offerings.

-Please note: Depending on the program you are registered for, you must follow degree requirements that are listed in this calendar for your first year of entry into the BES program for either the Specialized Honours (120.00 credits/ 4 years), Honours (120.00 credits/4 years) or BES (90.00 credit/3-years) in order to graduate.
+Please note: Depending on the program you are pursuing, you must follow degree requirements that are listed in the calendar for your first year of entry into the BES program for either the Honours (120.00 credits/ 4 years) or BES (90.00 credit/3-years) in order to graduate.

 Your Area of Concentration